All Episodes

 That's on Saturday.

-I got football on Sunday, so it's gonna be a mixed bag.
+I got football on Sunday, so it's going to be a mixed bag.

-But I may friends will I will get through this.
+But I may, friends, I will get through this.

-Now the Washington Post had a story today, uh, and I'm sure that the this their attempt to uh to dilute the success, the magnificent success of the Iraqi elections yesterday, but they obviously put this story together before knowing that the New York Times is going to come out with his bogus, fraudulent, deceitful, phony, misleading story about Bush secretly spying on you.
+Now, the Washington Post had a story today, and I'm sure that this their attempt to dilute the success, the magnificent success of the Iraqi elections yesterday, but they obviously put this story together before knowing that the New York Times is going to come out with this bogus, fraudulent, deceitful, phony, misleading story about Bush secretly spying on you.

 Do you know what this really adds up to?

-The same chumps, the same Lily livered do-nothing in power for eight years chumps who whined and moaned about Bush not connecting the dots before 9-11 today in the New York Times accused him of spying.
+The same chumps, the same lily-livered do-nothing in power for eight years chumps who whined and moaned about Bush not connecting the dots before 9-11 today in the New York Times accuse him of spying.

 Go figure, folks.

-That's that's who we have as the loyal opposition in this party.
+That's who we have as the loyal opposition in this party.

 They're no different.